Hildweig/devcamper-api/readme.md

 > Backend API for DevCamper application, which is a bootcamp directory website.

 ## Usage
-Rename "config/config.env.env" to "config/config.env" and update the values/settings to your
+Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own

 ## Install dependencies
 ```